andreasmaks/skin.plexneue/README.md

 # Plex Neue
 Skin for Plex Home Theater

 This is a first alpha release.
-Many things havent been styled yet.
+Many things haven't been styled yet.
 Feel free!

 ###For testing just put the skin.plexneue Folder here.